 When you ping to search engines that the sitemap is updated, they will immediately discover page changes via the timestamps, and they’ll add those pages high up their crawling queue.

 If your site is connected to Google News, then a Google News sitemap will help you tremendously.
 Google crawls this sitemap type and its content with a greater priority than anything else.
-To speed up parsing, they want you to limit the Google News sitemap’s with content published within the past two days, with at most 1 000 links.
+To speed up parsing, they want you to limit the Google News-sitemap’s with content published only within the past two days, with at most 1 000 links.
 We provide a Google News sitemap via our Articles extension.